Ketamine Therapy

 What to Expect During Ketamine Treatment

-Before the treatment, a monitoring device will be affixed to your arm, and your blood pressure, heart rate, and blood oxygen saturation will be measured throughout treatment.
+Before the treatment, a monitoring device will be affixed to your arm, and your blood pressure, heart rate, and blood oxygen saturation will be measured throughout the treatment.
 Ketamine can be administered in different ways.
-When delivered via an intramuscular (IM) injection, it is inserted in a single injection, quickly and relatively painlessly into the shoulder.
+When delivered via an intramuscular (IM) injection, it is inserted in a single injection quickly and relatively painlessly into the shoulder.
 Patients typically remain awake and relaxed for their ketamine treatment, while others may feel somewhat groggy and decide to take a nap.

 Depending on your side effects and how well your symptoms respond to treatment, the dose may be adjusted at later visits after a discussion between you and your provider.
 During your treatment, you may also receive as-needed medications to treat side effects, such as anti-nausea medications or a mild sedative for anxiety.
 As low as 25% of patients experience temporary mild anxiety.
+After the injection, you will be observed for approximately 2 hours to ensure the acute effects of the ketamine have dissipated and you are safe for discharge from the facility.

 Ketamine Side Effects

-• Headache
+- Headache

-• Fatigue
+- Fatigue

-• Grogginess
+- Grogginess

-• Dizziness
+- Dizziness

-• Confusion
+- Confusion

-• Perceptual disturbances
+- Perceptual disturbances

-Most patients will have a transiently elevated blood pressure during treatment.
+Most patients will have transiently elevated blood pressure during treatment.
 Andala patients are closely monitored and treated for any potential side effects.
 We prioritize our patients’ comfort and well-being and ensure that they’re in good hands when receiving ketamine treatment at our clinics.

 Ketamine Treatment Insurance Coverage